Raptors rout 76ers for 3-2 series lead

 The margin increased to 31 points when Gasol hit a 3-pointer two minutes into the fourth period.

-Ibaka’s layup and free throw bumped the lead to 33.
+Ibaka’s layup and free throw bumped the lead to 33 with 6:32 to play.
 Norman Powell’s running dunk got the advantage to 40 with 2:24 to go.

 The Raptors used a 7-0 surge to establish a 27-26 edge after one quarter.

-Note: EditorsNote: Removes second reference to Ibaka’s first name; corrects time of Green’s 3-pointer in third; other minor edits